veeral-patel/how-to-secure-anything/time-based-security.md

 A book by Winn Schwartau

-## Aside
+## Disclaimer

 This book introduces an interesting idea but it uses 200 pages to describe an idea that could be described in one blog post.

-You won't miss out on much if you just read these notes instead of reading the whole book!
+You may be disappointed by it.

 ## CH5: A brief history of security models